-A childhood spent being raised by narcissistic parents that are self-absorbed, manipulative, and have little to no empathy can lead to serious struggles in adult life.
+A childhood spent being raised by narcissistic parents who are self-absorbed, manipulative, and have little to no empathy can lead to serious adult life struggles.

 Narcissism is a broad term that describes not just a clinical diagnosis.
 It’s also a set of behaviors, attitudes, and language that involves a sense of entitlement, grandiosity, aggression toward others, and shallow emotions.

-If this description already reminds you of one of your parents’ behavior, continue reading to check if your adult emotional issues are the result of parental narcissism.
+If this description already reminds you of one of your parents’ behavior, continue reading to check if your adult emotional issues result from parental narcissism.

 What is Parental Narcissism?

-Parental narcissism implies a whole network of gestures, actions, and verbal expressions that suppress the child’s independence, individuality, and self-worth.
+Parental narcissism implies a whole network of gestures, actions, and verbal expressions.
+This behavior suppresses the child’s independence, individuality, and self-worth.

-As children are not yet equipped with all the physical, emotional, and mental tools to face the world, they need a lot of support from adults.
+Children are not yet equipped with all the physical, emotional, and mental tools to face the world and need a lot of support from adults.
 They especially need this support from their parents.
-That can mean an exercise of empathy and patience that people with narcissistic tendencies are not willing nor able to provide.

-For a lot of narcissists who become parents, the child becomes a threat to their independence and self-esteem.
-The child will be belittled, ignored, or transformed into an extension of the parent.
+For many narcissists who become parents, the child becomes a threat to their independence and self-esteem.
+The narcissist parent may belittle or ignore the child or transform the child into an extension of them.

 Signs You Have Been a Victim of Parental Narcissism